 The Bible is a sharp, double-edged sword—able to pierce the heart.
-However, when portions of the Bible are used in the wrong context, it’s like trying to fight with the butt of the weapon instead of the blade.
-It’s just not effective.
+However, when Bible verses are applied in the wrong context, it’s like trying to fight with the butt of the weapon instead of the blade.
+Misused Bible verses are just not effective.

 Over my years in ministry and as an ongoing student of the Bible, I’ve come across many biblical misquotes, misunderstandings and flat-out misuses.

 However, if I’m honest, many of these have come from my own lips.
 I confess: I’ve been guilty of abusing passages, ignoring context and, even at times, stretching the meaning for my own teaching needs, but I’m seeking to reform my loose ways in favor of something much more beneficial—the original interpretation.

 Here are the top five misused Bible verses, in my opinion, that get misapplied in the church today—with a brief description of the original context.